-We next perform a similar experiment with the global CGA solution by constructing an alternative simulation that starts from the stochastic steady state of the CGA global solution; see Figure 10.
+We next perform a similar experiment with the global DL solution by constructing an alternative simulation that starts from the stochastic steady state of the DL global solution; see Figure 11.

-Figure 10: Modified experiment 2.
-Linear perturbation and two global solutions, one of which starts from the deterministic steady state and the other starts from the stochastic steady state (variables are shown in deviations from the 3% deterministic steady state)
+Figure 11: A transition from a 2 percent to 3 percent inflation target under linear and two global ML solutions one of which starts from the deterministic steady state and the other starts from the stochastic steady state (in deviations from the deterministic 3%-inflation-target steady state).